LEOPARD GECKO CARE SHEET

 It is also important to note that they may be awake every once in a while during the day.
 If you enter the room, they may greet you like a puppy at the front of the glass.
 Also, any noise that may sound like possible food could wake them.
 However, at night is their prime hours.
 This is when they will walk around their enclosure, get a sip of water, and when you should feed them.
 Typically after a bit of exercise, your gecko will spend the rest of the night lounging about.

-Leopard Geckos then require at least three hides.
+Leopard Geckos require at least three hides.
 A warm hide, a humid hide, and a cold hide.
 A warm hide must be placed over the heating pad, the humid hide should stay in the middle, and the cool side on the far opposite side of the warm area.
-A humid hide is needed for when your gecko begins to shed.
-They enter this hide to help remove and then eat their shed.
-Geckos eat their shed because it is super nutritious!
+A humid hide is needed for when your gecko to properly shed.
+The humidity allows the skin to soften for your gecko to remove and eat.
+Geckos consume their shed because it is a way to recycle nutrients.
 For a step by step on how to create a humid hide, click the button below.
+Be sure to frequently mist the hide and rehydrate the moss as needed.
 Rock, cave, wood, and other reptile hides are perfect for the other 2+ hides.
 While Zoo Med, Zilla, & more brands have great hides I suggest checking out Stroodies on Etsy.
 They make amazing 3D printed hides and I use their products in all of my enclosures.
-A small water dish is needed and fresh water must always be available.
-I suggest placing the water dish on the cool side to prevent increased evaporation which leads to raising the humidity of the enclosure.

 Hides and a small water dish are necessities, but more leads to a better and healthier life!
 Think of it that you need a bed but your bedroom has much more in it.
-Hammocks, leafy vines, drift wood, life or false plants, and dig bins are great additions.
+Hammocks, leafy vines, drift wood, live or false plants, and dig bins are great additions.
 I highly suggest low hanging hammocks because most geckos love them and it is a nice resting area to help their joints.

 A dig bin is a great enrichment tool for your gecko.
-I suggest using something with a lid to keep the eco earth contained but anything works!
+I suggest using something with a lid to keep the eco earth contained but anything may work.
 I personally used a shallow succulent dish filled with dry eco earth, a coconut fiber substrate, to fill the dig bin.
 A Tupperware with a hole cut into the lid works as well.
 (Ensure the cut has smoothed edges, covering the edges with electrical tape works).
 Do not use any sort of sand in the bin.

 Temperatures should then gradually reach 75-80 F (24-26 C) on the cool side.
 This is a measurement of air temperature.
 Purchasing a thermometer is best to determine proper temperatures.
 I suggest a thermometer and hygrometer placed on the cool side.
 Linked below is my favorite brand and style.